Skip to main content

 What Deal Teams Actually Need

-Purpose-built deal management platforms like MotionCRE provide visual pipeline boards that update in real-time, deal-specific file rooms that replace shared drives, task assignment with deadlines and accountability, and AI that can summarize deals and draft IC memos from your actual data.
+Purpose-built deal management platforms like MotionCRE provide visual pipeline boards that update in real time, deal-specific file rooms that replace shared drives, task assignment with deadlines and accountability, and AI that can summarize deals and draft IC memos from your actual data.

 The Bottom Line

-Spreadsheets are powerful tools — for analysis, modeling, and ad-hoc calculations.
+Spreadsheets are powerful tools for analysis, modeling, and ad-hoc calculations.
 But they were never designed to be operating systems for deal teams managing multi-asset portfolios.
 The sooner your team makes the switch, the sooner you stop paying the spreadsheet tax.

 Ready to replace the spreadsheets?

-14-day money-back guarantee · Cancel anytime
+14-day free trial · Full access · Cancel anytime